 Caspar David Friedrich developed a significant reputation in his early career.

-However, his reputation declined in his later years as critics, who failed to understand his work, severely attacked it.
+However, his reputation declined in subsequent years as critics failed to understand his work and apparently attacked it.

 He is best known for his mid-period landscapes, which typically feature pensive figures against night skies, morning mists, barren trees, or Gothic ruins.